soohyun-kim/camera_imu/readme.txt

 DO NOT:

 	- Power the camera with the board's power switch in the OFF position.
-	- Recalibrate the sensor without at least one REC start/stop cycle has been completed.
+	- Recalibrate the sensor without at least one REC start/stop cycle completed.

 Engineering notes: